jamescherti/easysession.el/README.md

 <img src="https://jamescherti.com/misc/easysession-m.png" width="40%" />
 </p>

+If this package enhances your productivity, please show your support by ⭐ starring easysession on GitHub to help more users discover its benefits.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 ## Table of Contents